 Believe it or not, there are countries in the United Nations which are smaller than Cornwall’s total area.
 Could Cornwall secede from the UK?
 They have their own flag – so it’s a start!

-24. It’s not exactly got many neighbors.
+24. It’s not exactly got many neighbours.

 Cornwall is the only county in England to only have one bordering county, Devon.